bikeshaving/crank/website/guides/02-elements.md

 console.log(list.props.children.length); // 2
 ```

-As you can see in the example, the contents of elements which are not themselves part of element expressions are interpreted as strings.
+As you can see in the example, JSX parsers interpret the contents of an element which fall outside elements as strings.
 However, just as with props, you can use curly brackets to interpolate JavaScript expressions into an element’s children.
 Besides elements and strings, almost every value in JavaScript can participate in an element tree.
 Numbers are rendered as strings, and the values `null`, `undefined`, `true` and `false` are erased, allowing you to render things conditionally with boolean expressions.

 ```jsx
 const el = <div>{"a"}{1 + 1}{true}{false}{null}{undefined}</div>;